-Economic Income revenues increased by \$109.2 million primarily due to the following:
+Economic Income revenues for the year-to-date period increased by \$205.6 million primarily due to the following:

-- A \$100.1 million increase in incentive income, driven primarily by the crystallization of incentive income from our longer-term assets under management and assets under management subject to three-year measurement periods.
-Of the \$101.3 million of incentive income recognized in the first quarter of 2013, approximately \$69.6 million resulted from crystallizations of incentive income on certain of our credit assets due to the restructuring of terms and expansion of a relationship with an existing investor.
-The remaining increase in incentive income was due primarily to crystallizations of incentive income on a portion of our longer-term, multi-strategy assets under management. - An \$8.5 million increase in management fees, primarily due to the year-over-year increase in assets under management, which was driven by performance-related appreciation and capital net inflows.
-Our average management fee rate, before the impact of eliminations, decreased to 1.56% in the first quarter of 2013 from 1.67% in the first quarter of 2012.
-This decrease was primarily due to growth in our dedicated credit platforms and other longer-term assets under management, and the launch of our first CLOs in the second half of 2012 and the first quarter of 2013.
+- A \$168.8 million increase in incentive income driven by the crystallization of \$69.6 million of incentive income on certain of our credit assets due to the restructuring of terms and expansion of a relationship with an existing investor in the first quarter of 2013, an increase of \$62.6 million related to the crystallization of incentive income on our multi-strategy assets under management for which the three-year management period expired during 2013 and an increase of \$25.5 million related to fund investor redemptions. - A \$36.3 million increase in management fees primarily due to the year-over-year growth in assets under management, which was driven by a combination of performance-related appreciation and capital net inflows.
+Our average management fee rate was 1.53% for the first nine months of 2013, lower than the 1.65% for the first nine months of 2012.
+This decline was due primarily to an increase in our dedicated credit platforms and CLOs.
 These products generally have lower management fee rates than our traditional hedge fund products, consistent with market convention for these products.